th3oth3rjak3/Sigil/README.md

 # Compiler Architecture

-The compiler is divided into distinct stages:
+The compiler is divided into several major stages.

 ### Syntax